You Should Make the Transhumanist Wager

 The choice comes down to doing nothing—except hoping that you have the right religious beliefs to enter into a blissful immortality—or doing something—buying a cryonics policy and/or supporting scientific research to defeat death.
 (Cryonics is a particular use of science and technology.)
 So what should you do?

 Perhaps the best way to illuminate the choice is to consider a previous choice human beings faced in their history.
 What should they do about disease?
 Should they pray to the gods and have faith that the gods will cure them, or should they use science and technology to find the cures themselves?
 In hindsight the answer is clear.
 Praying to the gods makes no difference, whereas using modern medicine has limited death and disease, and nearly doubled the human lifespan in the last century.
 When medieval Europeans contracted the plague they prayed hard … and then died miserably.
 Other examples also easily come to mind.
-What is the best way to predict weather, harness energy, capture sound, achieve flight, communicate over great distances, or fly to far off planets?
+What is the best way to predict the weather, harness energy, capture sound, achieve flight, communicate over great distances, or fly to far-off planets?
 In none of these cases is doing nothing and hoping for the best a good bet.
 All of the above were achieved through the use of science and technology.

 These examples highlight another advantage to making the transhumanist wager—the incremental benefits that accrue as we live longer and better lives as we approach the holy grail of a blissful immortality.
 Such benefits provide assurance that we are on the right path, which should increase our confidence that we are making the correct wager.
 In fact, the benefits already bestowed upon us by science and technology in the past confirm that it is the best path toward a better future.
 (Half the readers of this essay would have died from a childhood disease just a century ago.)
 As these benefits accumulate, and as we become aware of them, our existence will become increasingly indistinguishable from the most enchanting descriptions of any afterlife.

 So we should throw off archaic superstitions and use our technology?
-Yes Will we do this?
 Yes.
+Will we do this?
+Yes.
 I can say with confidence that when an effective pill that stops or reverses aging becomes available at your local pharmacy—it will be popular.
 Or if, as you approach death, you are offered the opportunity to have your intact consciousness transferred to your younger cloned body, a genetically engineered body, a robotic body, or a virtual reality, most will use such technologies when they have been shown to be effective.
 By then almost everyone will prefer the real thing to a leap of faith.
-At that point there will be no need to make a transhumanist wager.
+At that point, there will be no need to make a transhumanist wager.
 The transhumanist will already have won the bet.